-How to Install Through the Wall Air Conditioner?
+How to Install Through-the-Wall Air Conditioner?

 - Cut a hole in your wall.
 Be sure to take the proper dimensions of your air conditioner and the sleeve.
 Outline first, then cut through the wall.
 Take adequate safety precautions, and have a respirator at hand as well.

 - Make the frame for the air conditioner.
 Measure and cut 2×4 limber pieces and join them to make a sturdy frame for your unit.
-Slide it in the wall opening and secure it in place.
+Slide it into the wall opening and secure it in place.